amituttam/notes/docs/networking/http.rst

 #.
 TLS (transport layer security) often refers to the new variant which allows to start with an
    unencrypted traditional protocol and then issuing a command (usually STARTTLS) to initialize the handshake.
 #.
+Differences between SSL and TLS in the protocol level:

+   * In the ClientHello message (first message sent by the client, to initiate the handshake), the version is {3,0} for SSLv3, {3,1} for TLSv1.0 and {3,2} for TLSv1.1.

+   * The ClientKeyExchange differs.

+   * The MAC/HMAC differs (TLS uses HMAC whereas SSL uses an earlier version of HMAC).

+   * The key derivation differs.

+   * The client can send application data can be sent straight after sending the SSL/TLS Finished message in SSLv3.
+In TLSv1, it must wait for the server's Finished message.

+   * The list of cipher suites differ (and some of them have been renamed from SSL_* to TLS_*, keeping the same id number).

+   * There are also differences regarding the new re-negotiation extension.

+#.
 Use port 443 by default.
 #.
 TLS, which uses long-term public and secret keys to exchange a short term session key to encrypt the data
    flow between client and server.